Howard Erwin LambAugust 2, 1931 ~ October 29, 2017 (age 86)

 In the 60’s he became involved in the school desegregation work being done by NTL Institute for Applied Behavioral Sciences.
 Eventually he was invited to become a member of that Institute and served throughout the late 60’s to the mid-70’s on its central professional staff, consulting on human relations and community relations training projects.
 He was celebrating his 50th year of membership in this prestigious organization this year.

-Howard had two daughters, Linda Ann Lamb and Lisa Ann Koehler, with the woman whom he affectionately called his “family wife,” Lillian.
+Howard fathered two daughters, Linda Ann Lamb and Lisa Ann Lamb Koehler with the woman whom he affectionately called his “family wife,” Lillian.
 After that marriage ended many years later, he met Sue Ries Lamb, also a member of NTL Institute, who has been his beloved “soul mate and partner-in-life” for almost 40 years.
 They have worked together on national and international organization development and cultural change projects all over the U.S. and in Afghanistan, Canada, Costa Rica, India and Pakistan.

 He has been a loving stepfather to Rob and Julie Ries, and their spouses Eilleen Hocking and Steve O’Reilly, as well as a proud and loving grandfather to Marshall Koehler, Scout and Cal Ries, and Gray and Evyn O’Reilly.
-He also leaves a daughter, Sarah, a grandson, Christopher Chenault and Mark Williams, for whom he has been an important father figure.
+He also leaves a daughter, Sarah, a grandson, Christopher Chenault, a brother-in-law, Martin Lawsine, and Mark Williams, for whom he has been an important father figure.

 Active in the Mount Vernon Unitarian Church (MVUC), Howard sang bass in the church choir, co-facilitated Board and congregation meetings, and became active in an MVUC partnership with the ICNA VA Islamic Center.
 Recently, he had taken the lead role in planning and emceeing a potluck dinner to foster connections between 100 members of the MVUC and ICNA VA congregations.